Work to Start Soon on $150M Road Project by Woodbury Common

 Gov. Cuomo announced in January of this year that he planned to expedite the long-delayed project that will improve access in and around Woodbury Common as well as traffic on the New York State Thruway and Route 17.
-The project is critical since further north in Orange County, LEGOLAND New York will open in the spring of 2020 and Resorts World Catskills will open in March of 2018 in Sullivan County.
+The project is critical since further north in Orange County, LEGOLAND New York will open in the spring of 2020 and Resorts World Catskills will open in mid-February of 2018 in Sullivan County.
 Both projects are expected to draw millions of new visitors each year to the region.

 At his speech at the International Brotherhood of Electrical Workers Local 363 facility in Harriman, Gov. Cuomo said that traffic on Route 17 by Woodbury Common has been a “nightmare.”
 The Woodbury Common Premium Outlets draws an estimated more than 13 million visitors a year.
 The popular shopping venue has drawn a significant amount of traffic to the area amounting to 32 million vehicle trips a year—20,000 vehicles on Route 32 and 50,000 on Route 17 each day.